eslint/eslint/docs/rules/eqeqeq.md

 ### allow-null

 **Deprecated:** Instead of using this option use "always" and pass a "null" option property with value "ignore".
-This will tell eslint to always enforce strict equality except when comparing with the `null` literal.
+This will tell ESLint to always enforce strict equality except when comparing with the `null` literal.

 ```js
 ["error", "always", {"null": "ignore"}]